-The Coen brothers (director/writer Joel and producer/writer Ethan) are on top form with this quirky, unconventional, comedy-tinged crime thriller set in snowy Minnesota.
+The Coen brothers (director/writer Joel and producer/writer Ethan) are on top form with this quirky, unconventional, comedy-tinged crime thriller set in snowy Northern Minnesota.

 Jerry means for no harm to come to Jean (Kristin Rudrud) but the plan goes awry when she puts up a fight and bites Gaear so hard he needs to search her house for “unguent”.
 Then innocent bystanders start getting killed as they botch their escape.